 4c.
 Best Plants for Breeding Guppies

-Best plants include:
+Best plants for breeding tanks:

 4d.
 Breeding Boxes vs Separate Tanks